mpram/vis-insp-fof-hol/Instructions/Before HoL Steps.md

 ![VM](./images/vm-connect.png 'VM')

-Once you click Bastion, you will need to follow the steps for complete the configuration, step 1 might be already set up.
+Once you click Bastion, you will need to follow the steps for complete the configuration, step 1 might be already set up otherwise click on **Create Azure Bastion using defaults**.
 In **Step 2** click on **Create Subnet**

 ![Bastion](./images/bastion-step2.png 'Bastion Step 2')